 Preparing ESG Information in English — Practical Steps

 The first barrier in responding to questionnaires from European customers is "providing information in English."
-For companies that publish CSR reports only in Japanese, the following steps are realistic starting points:
+For companies that manage CSR reports or ESG data only in a local language, the following steps are realistic starting points:

 1. Create a summary English ESG report: Rather than translating the full document, produce a 1–5 page English summary covering key metrics (Scope 1, 2, 3; major social indicators; governance structure).
 2. Build an ESG metrics English data sheet: Create and annually update an English data sheet aligned with GRI Content Index or SASB indicators.
 3. Build a questionnaire response template database: Convert past EcoVadis, CDP, and custom questionnaire responses into an internal database that can be referenced when completing new questionnaires.

 CSRD and CSDDD impacts can reach even companies with low direct EU export ratios, through global value chains.
 In particular, suppliers of products whose end users are in Europe — for example, Tier 2 suppliers providing components to a Tier 1 exporting to Europe — may find themselves subject to due diligence even without being a direct target of EU regulations.
-As European regulations enter full implementation between 2026 and 2028, early action represents not only compliance but an opportunity to strengthen relationships with trading partners.
+As European regulations are phased in between 2026 and 2030, early action represents not only compliance but an opportunity to strengthen relationships with trading partners.